 Expats moving to Kuwait were once welcomed to the oil-rich emirate with open arms.
 However, in recent times, the government has begun to limit the number of foreigners living and working there, and lucrative relocation packages are far more difficult to come by.
-Nevertheless, Kuwait still has a large expat population and over 80 percent of the country’s workforce is made up of foreigners.
+Nevertheless, Kuwait still has a large expat population and around 70 percent of the country’s workforce is made up of foreigners.

 Although Kuwait is an Islamic country, expats will find that Kuwaiti culture is strongly influenced by Western traditions.
 While the country is not quite as conservative as neighbouring Saudi Arabia, expats should always show respect for Arab traditions, including dressing moderately and not displaying affection in public.

-Arabic is the official language of Kuwait, although English is widely spoken and the official language of business.
+Arabic is the official language of Kuwait, but English is widely spoken and the official language of business.
 Expats should have no problem communicating with the locals.

 While there are a large number of multinational companies operating in Kuwait, finding a job is not easy and this is often a very real problem for the trailing spouse.
 The majority of Western expats moving to Kuwait do so to follow lucrative employment packages in the country’s booming oil industry.
 Its financial sector is also thriving.